 Now that we are done customizing Windows 10 taskbar at the Windows level, let us look at some of the 3rd-party Windows customization tools to enhance the look, feel, and functionality of the Windows taskbar.

-Step 1: Centering taskbar icons using TaskbarX
+Step 1: Centering taskbar icons like Windows 11 in Windows 10 using TaskbarX

 Just head to the official TaskbarX’s website and download the portable version of TaskbarX on your computer.
 Extract the downloaded file and run the TaskbarX.exe file inside that folder.
 Once that’s done, you will see all your app icons in the center of your taskbar with a beautiful animation.
 If you open a new app, it will automatically adjust itself to the center.
 TaskbarX works best with an invisible taskbar, so let’s see how can we make the windows taskbar invisible.